 7. Teacher collaboration: 30 years of research on its nature, forms, limitations and effects

-Christopher Day is Professor of Education and member of the Centre for Research on Educational Leadership and Management (CRELM).
-He is also Professor of Educational Leadership at University of Sydney, Australia and Chair Professor of Educational Leadership at Beijing Normal University, China.
+Christopher Day is Professor of Education and Member of the Centre for Research on Educational Leadership and Management (CRELM), University of Nottingham, UK.
+He is also Professor of Educational Leadership at the University of Sydney, Australia, and Chair Professor of Educational Leadership at Beijing Normal University, China.